 That combination of a large driver and deep cups seems to be allowing enough space for the sound to remain remarkably free from distracting levels of reverb or a ‘walled-in sound’.
 I have heard open-back headphones that definitely sound more intimate or narrower than the LCD-2 Closed Back.

 In terms of tuning, I came to this with very few expectations other than perhaps looking for that classic LCD-2 bass response.
 What I got was quite a bit different in terms of emphasis from my original LCD-2 Rev 2 open-back headphones.

-That means vocals are quite forward, in fact, the whole lower-mids to midrange to around 2-3k is on an upwards slope giving instruments some lovely presence and solidity to their performance.
+That means vocals are quite forward, in fact, the whole lower-mids to midrange to around 2-3k is on an upward slope giving instruments some lovely presence and solidity to their performance.

 The LCD-2 Closed Back has a very nice harmonic balance for my tastes with some excellent physicality in the lower-mids.
 Bass is not overwhelming so the fundamental on each note has more of a natural vibe without unwanted bloom and too much even harmonic emphasis.

-However, a natural source, such as an R2R setup or an analog-sounding DAP such as the Musician Audio Pegasus, LP P6, or the DX300 offered a much better balance.
-This headphone will respond quite well to source matching or at least offering a more revealing insight into how your source sounds.
+However, a natural source, such as an R2R setup, or an analog-sounding DAP such as the Musician Audio Pegasus, LP P6, or the DX300 offered a much better balance.
+This headphone will respond quite well to source matching or at least offer a more revealing insight into how your source sounds.

 Probably one of the best staging presentations in a closed-back headphone outside of the HE-R10P which we just recently reviewed, that one is special but also has a special price tag.

 The bass is not hugely forward, rather it is solid and reaches impressively deep without annoying bloom or too much reverb.
 It gains momentum into the mids peaking at 2-3k so for me, this is the more forward aspect of the LCD-2 Closed Back imaging with vocals and lower-register instruments to the fore.